-A personal loan lets you borrow money to buy almost anything, like a car, home, a holiday trip, an appliance, or a gadget, to name a few.
-You can save thousands in fees and interest with the right personal loan.
+A personal loan lets you borrow money to buy a car, a home, a holiday trip, or a gadget, to name a few.
+You can save thousands in fees with the right personal loan.

 This blog discusses how personal loans work and how to apply for one in Australia step by step.
 We also share the best personal loans and tips to help you find the best deal.